Non-symmetrizable quantum groups: defining ideals and specialization: Another characterization of

 \section{Another characterization of $\mathfrak{I}(V)$}

-In this section, we give a characterization for a generating set of the defining ideal $\mathfrak{I}(V)$ using kernels of operators $T_n$.
-This is motivated by the work of Fr\o nsdal and Galindo \cite{FG00}.
-In fact, we could use the left or right differential operators to give a complete characterization of elements generating the defining ideal.
+In this section, we give a characterization for a generating set of the defining ideal $\mathfrak{I}(V)$ using kernels of operators $T_n$, which is motivated by the work of Fr\o nsdal and Galindo \cite{FG00}.
+In fact, we could use the left or right differential operators to give a full characterization of the generators of the defining ideal.

-The following definition is due to Fr\o nsdal-Galindo \cite{FG00}: \begin{definition} An element $w\in T^n(V)$ is called a right (left) constant of degree $n$ if $T_nx=0$ $\CL U_nx=0\CR$.
+The following definition is due to Fr\o nsdal and Galindo \cite{FG00}: \begin{definition} An element $x\in T^n(V)$ is called a right (left) constant of degree $n$ if $T_nx=0$ $\CL U_nx=0\CR$.
 We let ${\Con}^R_n$ $\CL\Con^L_n\CR$ denote the vector space generated by all right (left) constants of degree $n$ and for any $m\geq 2$, we define

 where the notation $\Span(X)$ stands for the $\mc$-vector space generated by the set $X$. \end{definition}

 The main technical tool is the following non-commutative version of the Taylor lemma for the diagonal braiding. \begin{lemma}[Taylor Lemma, \cite{FG00}] \begin{enumerate} \item (Left version) For any integer $l\geq 1$ and $\underline{i}=(i_1,\cdots,i_l)\in\{1,\cdots,l\}^l$, there exists